 The Right to Access Information

-The CCPA is a bill that gives customers and consumers greater access, control, and freedoms over their personal information, including PII data that can identify them or their household.
+The CCPA is a bill that gives customers and consumers greater access, control, and freedoms over their personal information, including PII data that can identify them or their households.
 One such right is the right to access information, which means that consumers will be given the ability to know (request) who is accessing their information, why they are accessing/collecting it, and what type of information was collected or sold.
 When companies access such information and transfer that data to other parties, consumers can request from whom the data was collected, with whom the data is being shared, and to whom the information was sold.
 Importantly, when consumers make these requests, it is also required for businesses to supply answers in an easy-to-understand format.

 The Right to Deletion